Energoland: Construction of Energoland

 The design of the building is the work of Ing. arch.
 Viktor Šabík (BARAK Architekti) who, together with the QEX Company and Italian agency Piter Design, designed the interior of Energoland, as well.[2]
 The total area of the building, including the training rooms and offices is 2,000 square metres; the info center itself takes up the area of 600 m2.

 Other activities

-Energoland is not only a visitor and information center; it also serves as a training center for the employees of Slovenské elektrárne and provides office areas.
+Energoland serves as a training center for the employees of Slovenské elektrárne and provides office areas, in addition to being a visitor and information center.
 There are many events for the employees of Slovenské elektrárne or public taking place here, such as the 90 reactor-years anniversary, programme within the national round of Olympics in Physics, Science Talks during the Science and Technology Week, Sustainable Development Conference in May 2015, etc.